SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 ..
 The grammar for method-name doesn't include the following:
-       method-name --> identifier argument-names-OPT because the "potsfix-expression . identifier" line above already covers that case.
+       method-name --> identifier argument-names-OPT because the "postfix-expression . identifier" line above already covers that case.

 ..
 See grammar for initializer-expression for the related "argument name" production there.